 A high point in the current McLaren range – purposeful, but also beautifully sculpted

-Less than a decade ago McLaren launched the MP4-12C.
+Just over a decade ago McLaren launched the MP4-12C.
 Technically impressive and very, very quick, the one thing it couldn’t quite do was warm the soul.

 With striking and original styling giving it a presence like few other supercars, an astonishingly potent drivetrain and one of the best chassis of any production car, the 720S isn’t just a performance benchmark like its 650S and 12C predecessors, but one of the most engaging and complete supercars on sale.